Behind the Foundation

 We exist to connect people with life-saving information, tools, and support

-What started as personal grief became a shared mission to prevent others from experiencing the same loss.
-The foundation is built on the belief that awareness saves lives, that healthy engagements makes a difference, and that even in the darkest moments, there’s a path forward.
+What started as the personal grief of losing Eric became a shared mission to prevent others from experiencing that same unimaginable loss.
+The foundation is built on the belief that awareness saves lives, that healthy engagement makes a difference, and that even in the darkest moments, there is a path forward.
+We carry Eric’s name and memory as a guiding light in the fight for education, prevention, and hope.

 Our Mission